Simple totally disconnected locally compact groups separated by finiteness properties: Examples

 In this section we will construct non-discrete tdlc groups with certain finiteness properties.
 Taking a discrete group as the group $M$ and $\Sym(3)$ as the group $N$, the Smith group $\universal(M, N)$ will be a non-discrete tdlc group with the same finiteness properties as $M$.
 The easiest examples can be constructed if $M$ acts on itself by left multiplication.
 By taking other actions of $M$, the Smith group $\universal(M, N)$ can be arranged to be simple.

 \begin{ex} A group $M$ acts on itself by left multiplication.
-Therefore, we can consider $M \le \Sym(M)$ to be a transitive permutation group.
+Therefore, $M \le \Sym(M)$ is a transitive permutation group.
 As the action is free, $M$ has compact point stabilizers and is closed in $\Sym(M)$.
 Let $N = \Sym(3)$ be a permutation group (as a subgroup of $\Sym(3))$.
 Then $N$ is closed in $\Sym(3)$ and its action is transitive, not free and has compact point stabilizers that generate $N$.
 Since $N$ is a finite group, it is of type $\fin_{\infty}$ and of type $\FP_{\infty}$.